: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 PROPAGANDA TECHNIQUES

-ad hominem: common folk: fear mongering: honor by association: labeling: minimization: slogan: straw man:
+ad hominem: appeal to fear: appeal to pity: common folk: honor by association: labeling: minimization: slogan: